Erik Johnson: International play

 As a product of the US NTDP, Johnson first made his international debut for the United States at the 2005 World U17 Hockey Challenge.
 In the same year, he captured a gold medal as a 17-year-old at the 2005 World Under-18 Championships.
 Johnson scored ten points in six games the 2006 World Under-18 championships to help the U.S. retain the gold medal, and was selected as the Bob Johnson Award winner as the Best American player in international competition.

 Johnson was a member of the U.S. junior team that won a bronze medal in the 2007 World Junior Ice Hockey Championships.
 He was named to the tournament's All-Star Team and was named the tournament's Best Defenseman.
 Johnson finished the tournament with four goals and six assists for ten points, becoming the first defenseman to lead the tournament in scoring.

 Representing the senior U.S. team at the 2010 Winter Olympics in Vancouver, Johnson received a silver medal after losing in overtime to Canada in the final.

 Johnson was chosen to participate in the 2016 World Cup of Hockey for United States team.

 Personal life

 Johnson's uncle is Sean Duffy, the United States Secretary of Transportation, a Republican politician, and a former U.S. Representative for Wisconsin's 7th Congressional district.

 In addition to his accomplished career as an NHL defenseman, Johnson is a proprietor and commercial racehorse breeder for ERJ Racing, LLC.
 He refers to his racing business as "my outlet away from hockey and my passion."

 One of his racehorses, Landeskog, is named after his teammate Gabriel Landeskog.

+Johnson is a minority shareholder in the Premier League soccer club Leeds United.